HEP-FCC/fcc-tutorials/fast-sim-and-analysis/FccFastSimGeneration.md

 :::{admonition} Nota Bene
 :class: callout

-The combination of old `glibc` version availble on `CentOS7` with the backward compatibility attributes of glibc makes the provided stack in principle working for newer OSes, such as `CentOS8`, `AlmaLinux9` or `Fedora37`.
+The combination of old `glibc` version available on `CentOS7` with the backward compatibility attributes of glibc makes the provided stack in principle working for newer OSes, such as `CentOS8`, `AlmaLinux9` or `Fedora37`.
 This in general holds, though less core aspects, such graphics, might still be OS specific.
 :::

 The `gaudimain` steering application here is called `k4run` which should be available at this point: